frameable/el/README.md

 If you are new to custom elements, some tips per the spec:

 - element tag names must be lowercase with at least one hyphen
-- `customElements` takes the given class and registers with the tag name
+- `customElements.define` takes the given class and registers with the tag name
 - in the markup, custom elements cannot be self-closing

 #### Lifecycle methods